3 steps to lay a technology foundation for digital experience success

-Because of the value they have demonstrated, the product team will likely secure their next two platforms in the coming months: supplemental product analytics and an optimization platform.
+Because of the value they have demonstrated, the product team will likely secure their next two platforms in the coming months, including an experience optimization platform.
 In this post, Patrick shares:

 - His vision for the ideal digital experience tech stack

 - How he fostered adoption of both Segment and FullStory

 - How he demonstrates the value of each platform, unlocking further resources